Lynette7/advent-of-rust/README.md

 ## Features of each day

-- day_1: variable ownership and cloning
+- day-: variable ownership and cloning